Start GuideBetaConcepts

 Don't create teams you're not sure about yet.
 Starting with fewer teams is easier to clean up than untangling a messy structure after people have joined.

-Once your teams exist, invite the team lead or manager for each one as a team admin, not a regular member.
+Once your teams exist, invite the team lead or manager for each one as a Team Admin or Team Coordinator, not a regular member.
 Do this before inviting anyone else.

 Go to Settings > Teams, select the team, and invite the team lead by email or Slack.
-Set their role to Team Admin during the invite.
+Set their role to Team Admin or Team Coordinator during the invite.

 Team leads know their members and can invite them directly.
 If you invite everyone yourself, you risk mapping people to the wrong teams.

-Step 3: Let team admins invite their members
+Step 3: Let team leads invite their members

 Roles